Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 means nothing.

-I mean, by the time I get to New York.
+By the time I get to New York,

-I think more than more now than ever.
+Yes, absolutely true.
+I think more now than ever.

 You know what I mean?